samiibnjamil/Jambot_Nano/RULES.md

   - Interface changes
   - Launch file updates
   - Dependency additions
+  - Do not Delete anything, only add to the file
 - Log every AI suggestion, outcome (accepted/rejected/modified), and reasoning.

 ---